susmitpy/talks/firestore_rules.md

 # What is Firebase ?

-- Firebase is a backend as a service (BaaS) that provides a number of services to help you build your app without managing the infrastructure.
+- Firebase is a backend as a service (BaaS) that provides a number of services to help you build your app without managing the infrastructure

-- Client SDKs for Android, iOS, Web, and Unity

-- Admin SDKs for Node.js, Python, Java, and Go
+- Client and Admin SDKs

-- Realtime Database, Firestore, Cloud Storage, Authentication, Hosting, Cloud Functions, and more
+- Realtime Database, Firestore, Cloud Storage, Authentication, Hosting and more

 <style>
     p {